offmywave011/masterconcrete/Using-EditPolygonImageView.md

 Custom parameters `app:magnifierCrossSize`, `app:magnifierCrossStrokeWidth`, `app:magnifierStrokeWidth`, `app:magnifierRadius`, `app:magnifierMargin` and `app:editPolygonMagnifier` are optional.

-Also, you should set up `MagnifierView` every time when editPolygonView is set with new image:
+**Important** - you should set up `MagnifierView` every time when editPolygonView is set with new image:

     magnifierView.setupMagnifier(editPolygonView);

-And your `Activity` have to implement `DrawMagnifierListener`:

-    public class MainActivity extends AppCompatActivity implements DrawMagnifierListener {

-        @Override
-        public void drawMagnifier(PointF zoomPoint) {
-            magnifierView.drawMagnifier(zoomPoint);
-        }

-        @Override
-        public void eraseMagnifier() {
-            magnifierView.eraseMagnifier();
-        }
-    }

 If you want to get selected polygon from `EditPolygonImageView` just call: